And I’ll tell you about Romanko’s ABC of an all-star female list of spies, crime fighters and the shows they starred in…

 Romanko adds some great television finds in either one-off series or those shows with just a few episodes.
 Many of these shows were (sadly) not continued for several reasons.
 However reading Romanko’s warm affectionate plot descriptions and enticing cast lists, you immediately want to learn more.

 These shows included the pairing of Jessica Walter and Helen Hunt, as Walter’s on-screen daughter in Amy Prentiss (1974-75) – where she is seen battling “criminals and male chauvinism”.
 All the shows are described with enriching descriptions that will appeal to any reader.

 Like her other book of this kind, Romanko writes about some recommended episodes from these series in her engaging reviews.
-These so enticingly written about you will immediately want to buy the complete boxset for or to hunt down an episode.
+These are so enticingly written about you will immediately want to buy the complete boxset or to hunt down an episode.
 I am now keen to watch the Richard Matheson written episode where April Dancer investigates the mythical Atlantis in The Girl from UNCLE.
 And I am sure I am not the only one who wants to see Jaclyn Smith undercover as an alien in Charlie’s Angels.

-This book also useful for those completists amongst you.
+This book is also useful for those completists amongst you.
 For example, there is every television reincarnation of Miss Marple.
 These shows include the one from my adolescent days with Joan Hickson in Agatha Christie’s Miss Marple (1984-92) to the much later more present-day series starring Geraldine McEwan and Julia McKenzie in this Agatha Christie role.